microsoft/mona-saas/docs/config-settings.md

 ## ⚠️ Warning

 Exercise __extreme caution__ when modifying these configuration settings.
-These settings are automatically configured during the setup process.

-> Updating these settings will automatically restart the Mona web app.
+Updating these settings will automatically restart the Mona web app.
+These settings are automatically configured during setup.

 ## `Deployment` settings